AOMediaCodec/av1-mpeg2-ts/ts-carriage.md

  * An OBU shall contain the *obu_size* field.
  * OBU trailing bits should be limited to byte alignment and should not be used for padding.
  * Tile List OBUs shall not be used
- * Temporal Delimiters may be used
+ * Temporal Delimiters may be removed
  * Redundant Frame Headers and Padding OBUs may be used.

 ### 5.2 Carriage in PES packets